rkruegs123/jax-rnafold/README.md

 To reproduce the results of our method on the Eterna100 structures of length at most 50, please create a `data/` directory in the base directory and run `python3 src/design.py` from the base directory.
 Be sure to install JAX per the [installation guide](https://github.com/google/jax#installation).

+This code is made available for research purposes only and is not to be used for commercial purposes of any kind.

 ## Citation

 Please use refer to the following DOI's for appropriately citing this work: